bmag/emacs-purpose/README.md

 ### Changing layout
 Purpose lets you save, load and reset the window layout.

+Use `purpose-save-window-layout` to save the current window layout.
+The layout will be saved in a directory of your choice, in a file named `<layout-name>.window-layout`.

+Use `purpose-load-window-layout` to load a window layout.
+The available layouts are located the directories specified in customizable variable `purpose-layout-dirs`.

-Use `purpose-save-window-layout` to save the current window layout to a file.
+Use `purpose-save-window-layout-file` to save the current window layout directly to a file of your choice.

-Use `purpose-load-window-layout` to load a window layout from a file.
+Use `purpose-load-window-layout-file` to load a window layout directly from a file of your choice.

 Use `purpose-reset-window-layout` to reset the window layout to the latest layout that you loaded.

-You may want to store all your layouts in a directory, and change the value of `purpose-default-layout-file` to point to that directory.

-You can delete all non-dedicated windows by using `purpose-delete-non-dedicated-windows`.
+In addition to window layouts, Purpose also lets save, load and reset the frame layout.
+A "frame layout" consists of the window layouts of multiple frames.
+All of the window layout commands have frame layout equivalents, e.g.
+`purpose-load-frame-layout` is equivalent to `purpose-load-window-layout`.

 ## Customizing Purpose